Ultrastrong light-matter interaction in a multimode photonic crystal: Stimulated emission of entangled photons

-To further explore the multimode dynamics in our strongly interacting system, we shift our focus to the inelastic response to a coherent drive, probing the system beyond the single-photon level.
-Early work reaching the strong coupling regime in a multimode cavity has observed the phenomena of multimode fluorescence~\cite{Sundaresan_2015}, where strongly driving the dressed qubit leads to emission over many modes close in frequency to the Rabi sidebands.
-In our platform, owing to the enhanced light-matter coupling, we observe complex multimode emission over the entire lattice passband, at much lower drive powers.
-In \cref{fig:4}a, as we drive the lowest lattice mode, the measured power spectrum reveals two distinct emission regimes for varying drive amplitudes.
-For low drive strengths there is a broad emission profile with a subset of the fluorescence peaks close in frequency to the dressed lattice modes.
-At higher drive strengths there is a dramatic decrease in the emission signal, and the fluorescence spectrum reveals sharp peaks that match the unperturbed lattice modes shown in~\Figref{fig:1}d.
 The transition between these two emission regimes is investigated with a two-tone spectroscopic measurement, where we monitor the transmission over the lattice band with a weak probe and vary the power of the additional fixed-frequency drive used in the fluorescence experiment.
 In \cref{fig:4}b, we observe that above the threshold drive strength, which separates the two emission regimes, the qubit experiences a large frequency shift that pushes its resonance outside the passband of the photonic crystal.
-This corresponds to an ac-Stark shift induced by populating the driven mode with a coherent state having an average number of $\bar{n}$ photons (see SI B3), and we use this measurement to provide an estimate for $\bar{n}$.
+This corresponds to an ac-Stark shift induced by populating the driven mode with a coherent state having an average number of $\bar{n}$ photons (see Appendix \ref{sec:stark_calib}), and we use this measurement to provide an estimate for $\bar{n}$.
 We find that in the weak drive regime, to observe fluorescence above the noise threshold we need to insert $\bar{n}\ge 3$ photons, and we transition into the strong drive regime with $\bar{n} > 40$ photons.
-Given the large system size and the number of inserted photons, numerically reproducing the steady state nonlinear response in \cref{fig:4}a is a fascinating but challenging task which we leave for future work.
-These stimulated multiphoton processes, in which photons injected in the lowest lattice mode are being converted to photons in other modes, arise from the qubit-induced interactions between the modes.
-Detuning the qubit transition away from the band leads to a diminished photon nonlinearity and thus a dramatic decrease in the fluorescence signal.
-The simultaneous fluorescence of all modes for a fixed drive power is intriguing in itself, as it suggests the emergence of multimode correlations.